-Seven Tips for Dealing with a Difficult Boss
+Seven Tips for Getting Along With a Difficult Boss

 It's hard to find someone today who doesn't have a bad boss story.
 Just mention in